Teleport Cloud Demo and Discussion - Overview

 What is Teleport?

 Ben: Yeah.
 So for the last five years we sort of have provided access for SSH.
-But in this last year, we’ve really sort of unified access to a range of things.
-So we call this our Unified Access Plane.
+But in this last year, we've really sort of unified access to a range of things.
+So we call this our Access Platform.
 And you can think of this as — if we go back to all of the cloud providers, Teleport is the essential place for getting access to all compute and of range of other things.
 So we started off with server access, and our server access really leveled up the access from public-private keys to short-lived certificates linked to either an SSO provider or a second factor.
 And this also has a complete audit trail.
 And then as Kubernetes sort of came aboard, we had teams migrate from server fleets to Kubernetes clusters, and they wanted the same ability to access and audit what people were doing with their Kubernetes clusters.

 How Does Teleport Work?